Skip to content

 Marking Time

 Marking Time is Skelton’s first release under his real name.
-His previous works were put out under a number of monikers including Clouwbeck, Heidika, Carousell and A Broken Consort.
+His previous works were put out under a number of monikers, including Clouwbeck, Heidika, Carousell and A Broken Consort.
 This is also the first album that came out on a label other than his own, Sustain-Release.
-The latter, is a private press operation full of works by Skelton himself, dedicated to his wife, Louise, who died in 2004.
+The latter is a private press operation full of works by Skelton himself, dedicated to his wife, Louise, who died in 2004.
 This loss continues to seep through Skelton’s works in a sound of sorrow.
-After Marking Time got picked up by Australian label, Preservation, in 2008, it was well received by the critics.
+After Marking Time got picked up by the Australian label, Preservation, in 2008, it was well received by critics.
 And earlier this year, John Twells of Type Records had put out a beautiful, limited edition, remastered vinyl pressing of the album, featuring Skelton’s own photographs on the cover.

-Recommended for all of your modern classical and soul resting needs.
-Fans of Lawrence English, Elegi, Machinefabriek, Jasper TX, Svarte Greiner, Rudi Arapahoe and of course, Hildur Guðnadóttir, will be delighted.
+Recommended for all of your modern classical and soul-resting needs.
+Fans of Lawrence English, Elegi, Machinefabriek, Jasper TX, Svarte Greiner, Rudi Arapahoe and, of course, Hildur Guðnadóttir, will be delighted.